Parth-gandhi-10/Zomato-dashboard-using-Power-Bi/README.md

 - **Country filter** on left sidebar to view data specific to selected countries.
 - All visuals are interactive and update based on selections.

-  "Note: The dataset used is available in the repo or can be accessed from Kaggle/Zomato."
+  "Note: The dataset used is from Kaggle/Zomato."